 Even monumental works like the Shobogenzo have multiple translations, and as Brad Warner points out in Don’t Be A Jerk, not all translations even agree.
 Some of them use very politically correct language, and you might lose the raw power of the language that way.
 Therefore pick the translation you like best, and then still read the ones you don’t like that much to get a better sense of what was actually written.
 Either that or learn perfect Pali, Sanskrit or ancient Japanese.

 307. There are many evil characters and uncontrolled men wearing the saffron robe.
 These wicked men will be born in states of woe because of their evil deeds.

 Goes to show that you can still be a cunt even as a Buddhist monk.

 308. It would be better to swallow a red-hot iron ball, blazing like fire, than as an immoral and uncontrolled monk to eat the alms of the people.

 Yeah, this puts the punishment into perspective.
 Think of the pain!
 By comparison, the biblical Jesus is a little lamb, only suggesting that people are drowned in the sea with a millstone tied around their necks.
 Not to compare ancient texts here, Jesus, but you lose in the punishment department.

-Of course the verse is only meant to show how bad being a shitty monk should be punished.
+Of course the verse is only meant to show how being a shitty monk should be punished.
 It’s all in the mind.
-Just like little old ladies don’t go on rampages from reading ultraviolent Scandinavian crime books, this punishment is not meant to be taken literally.
+Just like little old ladies don’t go on rampages from reading ultraviolent Scandinavian crime novels, this punishment is not meant to be taken literally.
 It’s all in the mind.

 309. Four misfortunes befall the reckless man who consorts with another’s wife: acquisition of demerit, disturbed sleep, ill-repute, and (rebirth in) states of woe.